mohamedelfeki2482000/-RTL-to-GDS-Implementation-of-Low-Power-Configurable-Multi-Clock-Digital-System/README.md

-RTL to GDS Implementation of Low Power Configurable Multi Clock Digital System
+# RTL to GDS Implementation of Low Power Configurable Multi Clock Digital System

-#Introduction
+## Introduction

-This system is responsible of receiving commands through UART receiver to do different system functions as register file reading/writing or doing some processing using ALU block and send result using up to 4 bytes frame through UART transmitter communication protocol
+The Low Power Configurable Multi Clock Digital System is designed to receive commands through a UART receiver.
+It performs various system functions such as register file reading/writing and processing using the ALU block.
+The results are sent using up to a 4-byte frame through the UART transmitter communication protocol.

-#Overview
+## Overview

-The system receives a UART Frame from the UART RX block, the first frame determines the needed command, the system offers 4 different operations:
+The system receives a UART Frame from the UART RX block.
+The first frame determines the required command, and the system supports four different operations:

-Register File Write command
+- **Register File Write Command**
-Register File Read command
+- **Register File Read Command**
-ALU Operation command with operand
+- **ALU Operation Command with Operand**
-ALU Operation command with No operand
+- **ALU Operation Command with No Operand**

-#Block Diagram
+## Block Diagram

-#System Specifications
+## System Specifications

-Reference Clock (REF_CLK): 50 MHz
+- **Reference Clock (REF_CLK):** 50 MHz
-UART Clock (UART_CLK): 3.6864 MHz
+- **UART Clock (UART_CLK):** 3.6864 MHz
-Clock Divider: Always enabled (clock divider enable = 1)
+- **Clock Divider:** Always enabled (clock divider enable = 1)

+## Contributors

+- Mohamed Elfeki